Governance and budget

 There are three types of strategy reports:

 - Strategy report year 1

 This is written for the first year of the strategy period.
-The report will summaries conclusions and present the results of the implementation of the previous strategy (in those cases where there is a previous strategy).
+The report will summarise conclusions and present the results of the implementation of the previous strategy (in cases where there is a previous strategy).